rudashaking/capstone-journal/READme.md

 # Insightful

-Insightful is a journaling Desktop app powered by AI that helps users reflect on their thoughts and emotions through prompts, quotes, and music recommendations.
+Insightful is a journaling Desktop app (future) powered by AI that helps users reflect on their thoughts and emotions through prompts, quotes, and music recommendations.

 ## Overview